Bills

 This bill would remove the requirement that the grapes or other agricultural products that produced the wine be grown by the winegrower.

-This bill, instead, would subject the number of licensees allowed to conduct an instructional tasting event during the operational hours of a certified farmers market to the authorization and managerial control of the operator of the certified farmers market.
-The bill would require a person the licensee designates to provide the instructional tasting to possess a valid alcohol server certification, as specified.
-The bill would require a designated person to be present at the instructional tasting and actively overseeing all alcoholic beverage service for the entire duration of the instructional tasting.
-By expanding an existing crime, this bill imposes a state-mandated local program.
+This bill, instead, bill would subject increase the number of licensees allowed to conduct an instructional tasting event during the operational hours of a certified farmers market to the authorization and managerial control of the operator of the certified farmers market.
+3.